V4NT-ORG/pastewin-revive/README.md

 ## License

-This project lisanced under GPL-3.0 - for details check [LICENSE](LICENSE) file.
+This project is license under AGPL-3.0 - for details check [LICENSE](LICENSE.md) file.